 That's all there is to it!
 You can still manually enable and disable dark mode whenever you want, but having this scheduling option is a huge benefit if you want to simplify things.

 Also, it's worth pointing out that dark mode scheduling is not available for the first-gen Pixel phones.
-You'll need to make sure you have a Pixel 2, Pixel 3, Pixel 3a, or Pixel 4.
+You'll need to make sure you at least have a Pixel 2 device.
+While it's nice that Google has finally started to allow some form of customization to the way your Pixel phone looks — albeit only via dark mode — it's nothing near the level of theming that Samsung phones offer.